 The Temple of Hercules

-The Temple of Hercules was built during the Roman occupation.
+The Romans built the Temple of Hercules during their occupation of the region.
 It was built in the 2nd Century AD, around the same time as the Roman theater below the hill (shown later).
 I love Greek and Roman architecture.
 It has such a romanticized feel to it.

 The portico’s columns were 33 feet tall.
 However, there are no remains of other columns, leading archaeologists to surmise that the temple was never completed.